team-alembic/ash_ai/README.md

 ### Vectorization

-Only supports OpenAI, the details are hard coded currently, and requires setting `OPEN_AI_API_KEY`.

 This extension creates a vector search action and also rebuilds and stores a vector on all changes.
 This will make your app much slower in its current form.
 We wille ventually make it work where it triggers an oban job to do this work after-the-fact.